 It’s always been a challenge to see success in the field of local SEO.
 From link building to on-page and technical SEO, you still have to get the fundamentals of SEO absolutely right.

 One area to pay extra-close attention to is Google My Business.
 Without a well-optimized GMB listing, your chances of appearing in Google features like the Local Pack and Maps are going to be slim.
-With 97% of consumers looking online for local businesses in 2017, you need to do everything you can to be as visible as possible in front of this audience.
+With 97% of consumers looking online for local businesses, you need to do everything you can to be as visible as possible in front of this audience.

-Couple that with further encroachments from paid advertising in the form of Local Service Ads, and it’s clear that local businesses should be doing everything they can to attract organic conversions, whether from the website itself or directly from Google My Business.
+Couple that with further encroachments from paid advertising in the form of Local Service Ads, and it’s clear that local businesses should be doing everything they can to attract organic conversions, whether from the website itself or directly from their Business Profile.